Meaningful team bonding activities

 How Did We Start?

-Borne out of the founder's personal motto to be involved in the community (he called this Dignity Day), it has now evolved into 4 distinct team bonding activities that have become an integral part of the business' social mission.
-It helps us to achieve one of our goals of increasing interaction with and understanding for the differently-abled.
+Borne out of the founder's personal motto to be involved in the community at least once a day (he called this Dignity Day), the 4 distinct team bonding activities have become an integral part of the business' social mission, encouraging interaction with and understanding for the differently-abled.

 At the same time, you get to experience an atypical kind of team bonding, immerse yourself in an underappreciated side of the community while (re)discovering local food culture.